Russia launches German space telescope to map cosmos | DW | 13.07.2019

 Russia's space agency on Saturday launched the Spektr-RG space telescope, a German-Russian venture, to replace a similar one that it lost contact with earlier this year.

 The Spektr-R stopped responding to ground control in January.
-Roskosmos could not determine how it lost control of the satellite and formally ended its mission in May.
+Russian space agency Roskosmos could not determine how it lost control of the satellite and formally ended its mission in May.
+Spektr-RG's launch was postponed twice due to battery issues.

-In a tweet, Russian space agency Roskosmos said that the launch went well.
+Roskosmos said Saturday's launch had gone well.
 "Next stage: 3 months after launch — cruise to L2, positioning, calibration and testing, test observations," Roskosmos said, referring to the following phases of the mission.

 Two-in-one telescope